 - eating disorders, such as anorexia and bulimia

 - acid reflux disease, which can result in stomach acid wearing down your tooth enamel

 Cavities develop more often in the back teeth, according to the Mayo Clinic.
 These teeth have grooves and openings that can trap food particles.
 Also, these teeth are sometimes harder to reach when brushing and flossing.

 A dentist uses a drill and removes decayed material from a tooth.
 Your dentist then fills your tooth with a substance, such as silver, gold, or composite resin.

 When tooth decay causes the death of your nerves, your dentist will perform a root canal to save your tooth.
 They remove the nerve tissue, blood vessel tissues, and any decayed areas of your tooth.
-Your dentist will also check for infections and apply medication to the roots as needed.
-They’ll fill the tooth, and sometimes they’ll place a crown on it.
+Your dentist then checks for infections and applies medication to the roots as needed.
+Finally, they fill the tooth, and they might even place a crown on it.

 If your dentist detects a tooth cavity in its early stage, a fluoride treatment may restore your tooth enamel and prevent further decay.